MonsieurV/py-findpeaks/README.md

 If you've have found something else or want to improve this overview, feel free to [open a new ticket](https://github.com/MonsieurV/py-findpeaks/issues/new) or submit a PR.

+This has helped you?
+[Let me know!](mailto:yoan@ytotech.com)

-Hoping this helps someone, happy digital processing!
+Happy digital processing!